 - Has friendly and understandable explanations of complex concepts

 - Practice quizzes and a glossary are included at the end of each chapter

 - A few typos in the questions and answer explanations

 This might be the best AP Chemistry review book available.
-It’s aligned well with the current format of the test, and it isn’t too skimpy or too dense with information.
+It's aligned well with the current format of the test, and it isn't too skimpy or too dense with information.
 It also provides great instructions for structuring your studying, which is helpful if you consider yourself less of an organized student.
-You could also throw down some extra dollars for the elite version to get a set of five-minute activities designed to reinforce important AP Chem facts and ideas, but honestly, the regular version is perfectly adequate for most students' needs.
+The elite version of the book--which we've listed here--also includes five-minute activities designed to reinforce core concepts.

 The Best AP Chemistry Book for Short-Term Review

 Price: $10 print, $10 digital

 - Good test-taking tips for both multiple-choice and free-response questions